Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-gb.md

 ///

+/// details | What bandwidth is allocated to my VPS?
+Is it guaranteed?

+The bandwidth listed on our [VPS web page](/links/bare-metal/vps) is guaranteed.
+It is the minimum amount allocated to your service.

+///

+/// details | Which SLA is applied to my VPS?

+An OVHcloud VPS includes a 99.9% SLA.

+///

 /// details | What are the unique features of a Local Zone VPS?

 With a Local Zone VPS, you can significantly reduce access times to your sites and applications, because your data is hosted closer to your users.
 This creates a better user experience by reducing latency whenever applications require a minimized response time.
 Simply select one of our worldwide locations when placing an order.